kernelshreyak/spotify-analytics-app/README.md

 # Spotify Analytics App

 A Streamlit-powered dashboard for visualizing your Spotify listening habits.
-This app uses the Spotify Web API (via Spotipy) to fetch your top artists and tracks, providing interactive analytics and visualizations.
+Unlike online analytics platforms, this app runs entirely on your local machine—your Spotify data is never uploaded to any third-party servers.
+All data processing happens privately and securely on your computer, giving you full control over your listening analytics.
+The app uses the Spotify Web API (via Spotipy) to fetch your top artists and tracks, providing interactive analytics and visualizations.

 ## Features